mngu2382/sicp/_posts/2013-09-27-Chapter-01-exercise08.md

 #### Exercise 1.31
 1. The `sum` procedure is only the simplest of a vast number of similar abstractions that can be captured as higher-order procedures.
-Write an analogous procedure called \texttt{product} that returns the product of the values of a function at points over a given range.
+Write an analogous procedure called `product` that returns the product of the values of a function at points over a given range.
    Show how to define `factorial` in terms of `product`.
-Also use product to compute approximations to $\pi$ using the formula
+Also use `product` to compute approximations to $\pi$ using the formula

    $$
    \frac{\pi}{4}=\frac{2\cdot 4\cdot 4\cdot 6\cdot 6\cdot 8\ldots}{3\cdot 3\cdot 5\cdot 5\cdot 7\cdot 7\ldots}